History of the Green Card

 Previous editions of the card continue to be valid for I-9 employment verification provided they are not expired.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Adjustment of Status Application (Form I-485), Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other USCIS forms.
+We provide a Adjustment of Status Package (Form I-485), Naturalization Package (Form N-400), Green Card Renewal/Replacement Package (Form I-90), and support for several other USCIS forms.

 Want more immigration tips and how-to information for your family?